bridge-school/personal-project-react/README.md

 ## Requirements

-- Create a search form with an input that allows you enter a GitHub username and submit it
+- Create a search form with an input that allows you enter a GitHub username and button to fetch the user information for the inputted GitHub username

-- After submitting the form, you should make an API call to fetch the inputted username's information
+- After clicking the search button, you should make an API call to fetch the inputted username's information

 - When user information has been returned, hide the form and display the github username with two lists:
     - The most recent repositories (repos) forked by the username provided